Mining in Mauritania

 Mauritania's mineral sector was dominated by iron ore mining and beneficiation.
 Other mineral commodities produced in the country included cement, copper, gold, gypsum, petroleum, salt, and steel.
 The 'Ministère des Mines et de l’Industrie' was the Government agency responsible for enacting the Mining Code and for the coordination of all activities in the mining sector.
 The 'Direction des Mines et de la Géologie' was the entity responsible for promoting the mineral sector and for providing geologic and mining information to potential investors; the 'Direction des Hydrocarbures' was in charge of the development of the petroleum sector; and the 'Office Mauritanien des Recherches Géologiques' was the Government entity responsible for evaluating areas of mineral potential for exploration.
-The 'Société Nationale Industrielle et Minière (SNIM)' was responsible for iron ore production and benefciation.
+The 'Société Nationale Industrielle et Minière (SNIM)' was responsible for iron ore production and beneficiation.

 In 2007, the total value of exports from Mauritania was estimated to be about $1.5 billion.
 Excluding fish exports, which amounted to $254 million, all the main export categories were either mining or hydrocarbon products.
 Iron ore exports, which were valued at $575 million, represented about 38% of the country’s total exports; crude oil exports were valued at $339 million and accounted for 23%; copper exports were valued at $184 million and accounted for about 13%; and gold exports were valued at $59 million and accounted for 4% of total exports.